-Just as adornments are only visible in Map view, separators are only shown as separators in Outline view.
+Just as adornments are only visible in Map view, separators are only shown as separators in Outline view (and exceptionally in Treemaps).
 However, in all other views except Map view, a separator is visible as if a normal note.
-By the same token children of a separator are hidden in Map view - as their parent container is not drawn on the map.
+By the same token children of a separator are hidden in Map view, as their parent container is not drawn on the map.
 The latter can be a useful way to 'hide' content, either notes or containers, in a map without removing the content from the overall document.

 A separator can still have normal note features like a Rule and OnAdd action and become a container by having notes added to it.